GerasSB/BlenderASN/README.md

 * **Vertex Transparency Shader Group:** Creates a node group in the active material of all selected meshess, which allows you to see texture transparency and vertex colors *with their transparency data*.
 This button does nothing if the mesh doesn't contain vertex colors *and* if the material doesn't have a texture.

-**These 3 buttons will give you an error if you try to apply them on non-mesh objects.**

 * **Remove Groups (for export):** Blender can't export materials with shader node groups, so use this button to remove groups from the materials of all selected meshes. ***NO LONGER NEEDED IF USING THE NEW EXPORT BUTTONS***

 ### Viewport Settings